ibm-cloud-docs/Cloudant/accounts/account.md

 ## API keys
 {: #api-keys}

 The following section only applies to legacy credentials.
-For more information about using API keys with IAM credentials, see [IAM API keys](/docs/account?topic=account-manapikey){: new_window}{: external}.
+For more information about using API keys with IAM credentials, see [IAM API keys](/docs/account?topic=account-manapikey){: external}.
 {: tip}

 Use API keys to enable database access for a person or application,